bacalhau-project/bacalhau/docs/running_locally.md

 ./bin/<YOUR_ARCHITECTURE>/bacalhau devstack
 ```

-This will start a 3 node bacalhau cluster connected with libp2p.
+This will start a 3 node Bacalhau cluster connected with libp2p.

-Each node has it's own ipfs server isolated using the `IPFS_PATH` environment variable and it's own API RPC server isolated using a random port.
+Each node has its own ipfs server isolated using the `IPFS_PATH` environment variable and its own API RPC server isolated using a random port.

 If you would like to make it a bit more predictable and/or ignore errors (such as during CI), you can add the following before your execution:
 ```
 IGNORE_PID_AND_PORT_FILES=true PREDICTABLE_API_PORT=1
 ```

+If you wish to also have a [Lotus](https://lotus.filecoin.io/) node to test against, then you can include the `--lotus-node` flag.
+This will start a Docker container running Lotus against a [local network](https://lotus.filecoin.io/lotus/developers/local-network/), making it easy to test the functionality without any cost concerns.

 Once everything has started up - you will see output like the following: